burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Exceptions to the One Definition Rule

 You can read about that in detail in ([1], 9.2.3 p.
 248).
-But essentially it can be more than one definition of the following things in different translation units (cpp source files):
+But essentially it can be more than one definition of the following things in different translation units (С фтв С++ source files):

 1. Class type
 2. Enumeration type
 3. Inline function with external linkage
-4. Class template
+4. Class Template
 5. Non-static function template
 6. Static data member of a class template
 7. Member function of a class template